 To assist with management of Jews within the ghetto, many of whom could not speak German, the SS appointed a Judenrat (‘Jewish council’).
 Usually comprised of Jewish elders or community leaders, the Judenrat became the liaison between Nazi authorities and those in the ghetto.
 The Judenrat relayed SS orders and instructions, filled work details, allocated accommodation and organised food distribution.
 They also ran schools, hospitals and other services with the few resources available to them.
 The SS also relied on squads of Judischer Ordnungsdienst (‘Jewish ghetto organising police’), formed from bands of Jewish volunteers.
 The Ordnungsdienst wore armbands, carried batons, and assisted the Nazis with marshalling and deporting ghetto inmates.
 These ghetto police were viewed as race traitors and were despised for their corruption and cruelty.

 Conditions inside these ghettos were cramped, miserable and deadly.
-Most SS-run ghettos were vasty inadequate for the people they contained; there was insufficient housing, shelter, water and sewage facilities for all inhabitants.
-The Warsaw ghetto, for instance, housed 30 per cent of the city’s population in just two per cent of its buildings – or more than 400,000 in little more than a square mile.
+Most SS-run ghettos were vastly inadequate for the people they contained; there was insufficient housing, shelter, water and sewage facilities for all inhabitants.
+The Warsaw ghetto, for instance, housed 30 percent of the city’s population in just two percent of its buildings – or more than 400,000 in little more than a square mile.
 The ghetto in Krakow contained 3,167 rooms for about five times that number in people.
 It was commonplace for several families to share an apartment – or even a single room.
 In Warsaw there were more than seven Jews per room on average; one anecdotal account has 13 people sharing one small bedroom.
 Some ghetto inmates were less fortunate and had to take shelter on the street.

 - Warsaw.
 The Polish capital was home to the largest ghetto in Nazi Europe, containing around 450,000 Jews and other minorities.
 It was formed in October 1940 when the SS ordered all Polish Jews to leave their homes and relocate to the city’s west bank.
 In 1942 the Nazis began deporting ghetto inmates to the nearby extermination camp at Treblinka.
 By September, between 250,000 and 300,000 of the Warsaw Jews had been gassed there.
 Reports of these executions contributed to the Warsaw ghetto uprising of 1943.